Morita theory and singularity categories: Introduction

 It turns out to be very effective to use this `derived smoothness' or `regularity' even for singular $R$.
 Homological smoothness localises: notwithstanding the terminology, singularity categories are generally smooth.
-It is helpful to view this smoothness as a categorical completeness condition; from this point of view one obtains $\sfD^\mathrm{b}(R)$ by closing $\sfD^\mathrm{c}(R)$ under certain homotopy limits and colimits.
-For instance, the projective resolution of a finitely generated module of infinite projective dimension can be viewed as the colimit of its brutal truncations, all of which are bounded complexes of finitely generated projectives and hence small.
+It is helpful to view this smoothness as a categorical completeness condition; from this point of view one obtains $\sfD^\mathrm{b}(R)$ by closing $\sfD^\mathrm{c}(R)$ under certain homotopy colimits (cf.\ \cite{neemanTBC}*{Theorem~0.14} and the preceding discussion).
+Explicitly, the projective resolution of a finitely generated module of infinite projective dimension can be viewed as the colimit of its brutal truncations, all of which are bounded complexes of finitely generated projectives and hence small.
 One useful consequence of this completeness is an analogue of Brown representability which holds for strongly generated triangulated categories and which is exploited in Section~\ref{sec:dependence}.

 The bounded derived category also naturally arises in many contexts such as Grothendieck duality and Koszul duality; being somewhat larger than $\sfD^\mathrm{c}(R)$ in the singular case often makes it a less rigid object.